atreyasha/spp-explainability/docs/develop.md

                 tweak colors/labels to make explanations easier if need be

+            5.  replace FAs in visualization with regular expression matrix where possible

-            5.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment
+            6.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment